 - Consider inviting feedback about what worked and what can be improved about the teleconference to support continuous improvement.

 Best Practice Considerations

 - Seek feedback from all teleconference participants and compile results for program improvement.

 Additional Teleconferencing Resources

-- Coronavirus Disease (COVID-19) from ECTA Center includes the latest information for state Part C and Part B 619 programs.
-Resources, including remote service delivery and distance learning, are organized by the following categories:
+- Coronavirus Disease (COVID-19) Resources from ECTA Center includes the latest information for state Part C and Part B 619 programs.
+Resources, are organized by the following categories:

 - Video Conferencing 101: Guidance for early interventionists on using video conference for home visits (and other purposes during the COVID-19 Pandemic by Larry Edelman.
 This document includes an overview and suggestions about videoconferencing, how it is being used, checklist of tips and considerations, resources related to Zoom, and links to guidance materials and resources related to service delivery.

 - April 2020 Resources within Reason: Using Telepractice to Support Children and Families by the Division for Early Childhood (DEC).
 A collection of resources to support practitioners using teleconferencing.